Legal and data protection research writer at TermsFeed.

 The CPRA also allows consumers to specifically:

-When it comes to CPRA compliance, businesses should be prepared to respond to all regulatory requirements swiftly.
+When it comes to compliance with the CPRA's amendments, businesses should be prepared to respond to all regulatory requirements swiftly.
 Through advanced reporting, which may include executive reports, trends, and native reporting, companies must be prepared to satisfy data requests at scale.